 - Does this therapist use language that reflects an understanding of my background and identities?

 If you have multiple initial calls scheduled, it’s completely acceptable to see more than one therapist for an intake appointment in order to find your best fit.
-At the end of the day, all therapists want you feel empowered by your decision – whomever you end up choosing.
+At the end of the day, all therapists want you to feel empowered by your decision – whomever you end up choosing.

 Make sure to leave your name, phone number, a good time for them to call back, and the reason you’re calling (to schedule an appointment, ask about insurance, etc.).